org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 > `Allow cleared government users to access Timesheet-load-balancer.`
 >
-> `Allow Timesheet-load-balancer to access providing:Timesheet-database servers.`
+> `Allow services:Timesheet-load-balancer servers to access services on providing:Timesheet-database servers.`

 In other words, both the load balancer and the server endpoints must be separately permissioned.
-Because load balancers are such a common use case, ZPL allows both of these permissions to be specified in a single statement using the keyword `through`:

-> `Allow cleared government users to access providing:Timesheet-database servers through Timesheet-load-balancer.`

 ## Statements that Define New Classes